AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/developer/code-structure/learning.rst

 Learning Module
 ===============

-The `urbansim/learning` directory defines the **training and inference logic** for reinforcement learning (RL) in URBAN-SIM.
+The `urbansim/learning` directory defines the **training and inference logic** for reinforcement learning (RL) in UrbanVerse.
 It builds on top of the modular environment and policy definitions and supports distributed training, curriculum learning, and video logging.

 Training Entrypoint
 --------------------